Almond milk is a great nutritional beverage and can be used in various sweet and savory recipes. But is it gluten-free?

 Coffee and tea - It can be used as a non-dairy alternative in coffee or tea.
 It can be frothed or heated for lattes, cappuccinos, or other coffee-based beverages and used as a non-dairy creamer.

 Cooking - Great in sweet recipes, it is also a perfect ingredient in savory recipes as a substitute for dairy milk or cream.
-It can be used in sauces, soups, curries, and other dishes that call for a creamy texture.

 Is almond milk healthy?
 The dairy-free nut milk is nutrient-rich and a great source of vitamin E, magnesium, calcium, zinc, potassium, phosphorus, and copper.
 With the alpha-tocopherol form of vitamin E present, it plays an important role in protecting against free radicals.